Snyder005/ucd-scripts/docs/DataManagementDocumentation.md

     ccd@viscacha:~$  fpack -F -Y -v /mnt/10TBHDD/data/20230620/*.fits

-The above will compress all FITS files located in the subdirectory for 2023-06-20, where `-F` forces the input file to be ovrwritten by the compressed file with the same name, `-Y` suprsses the promprts to confirm the `-F` option, and `-v` enables verbose mode where each file is listed as it is processed.
+The above will compress all FITS files located in the subdirectory for 2023-06-20, where `-F` forces the input file to be ovrwritten by the compressed file with the same name, `-Y` supresses the promprts to confirm the `-F` option, and `-v` enables verbose mode where each file is listed as it is processed.
 This also demonstrates that the input files may contain the usual wild card characters (`*`, `?`, etc.) that will be expanded by the shell.

 ## Data Transfer